AdobeDocs/commerce-operations.ko-KR/help/configuration/cli/manage-indexers.md

 Catalog Rule Product indexer has been invalidated.
 Product EAV indexer has been invalidated.
 Inventory indexer has been invalidated.
+Product Price indexer has been invalidated.
 Catalog Product Rule indexer has been invalidated.
-Stock indexer has been invalidated.
+Product/Target Rule indexer has been invalidated.
-Product Price indexer has been invalidated.
+Target Rule/Product indexer has been invalidated.
 Catalog Search indexer has been invalidated.
+Sales Rule indexer has been invalidated.
+Sales Order Feed indexer has been invalidated.
+Sales Order Statuses Feed indexer has been invalidated.
+Stores Feed indexer has been invalidated.
 ```

 ## 인덱서 구성